titu1994/Neural-Style-Transfer/README.md

 --min_improvement : Sets the minimum improvement required to continue training.
 Default is 0.0, indicating no minimum threshold.
 Advised values are 0.05 or 0.01

 --content_weight : Weightage given to content in relation to style.
-Default if 0.025 --style_weight : Weightage given to style in relation to content.
+Default if 0.025 --style_weight : Weightage given to style.
 Default is 1.
---style_scale : Scales the style_weight.
+When using multiple styles, seperate each style weight with a space --style_scale : Scales the style_weight.
 Default is 1.
 --total_variation_weight : Regularization factor.
 Smaller values tend to produce crisp images, but 0 is not useful.
 Default = 8.5E-5